Have I Got News for You: Format

 After the rounds are completed, the host then gives out the scores, denoting which team is the winner.
 If time permits, the episode may feature a bonus round called the "Caption Competition", in which panellists are given a single or two pictures to make amusing captions to.
 The episode always concludes with the host making an additional set of satirical, fictional comedic news stories, accompanied by a picture to provide the joke; in rare cases, a video clip is used.

-A repeat with a running time of 40 minutes, titled Have I Got a Bit More News for You, is often aired on the weekend, and features additional content cut from the original episode, and can often include scenes and outtakes made during the show before the opening credits or after the ending credits.
+A repeat with a running time of 40 minutes, titled Have I Got a Bit More News for You, is aired on the following Monday, which features additional content not shown in the original episode, often including scenes and outtakes made during the recording which are shown before the opening titles or after the end credits.
+This practice ended with season 70 in October 2025.

 Participants

 The format of Have I Got News for You is derived from the comedy that can be generated by each guest that participates in the programme, whether as a panellist or as a host.
 Although the show features a variety of comedians, it has also included politicians, television personalities, actors and news media personalities, several of whom have appeared more than once.
-As of 16 October 2020, Alexander Armstrong had appeared most often, mainly as guest host and also as a panellist, while Andy Hamilton had appeared most often as a guest panellist.
+Alexander Armstrong has appeared most often, mainly as guest host and also as a panellist, while Andy Hamilton has appeared most often as a guest panellist.

-On rare occasions the programme has had a participant cancel or otherwise be unable to appear.
-Production staff try to find a replacement, but this is not easy at short notice.
-For an episode in 1993, nobody could find a suitable replacement for Roy Hattersley (then an MP, having recently stepped down as Deputy Leader of the Labour Party) after he cancelled at the last minute.
-He was replaced by a tub of lard.
-The programme compared Hattersley and the tub of lard, and claimed "they possessed the same qualities and were liable to give similar performances".
+On rare occasions, the programme has had a participant cancel or otherwise be unable to appear.
+Production staff try to find a replacement, but this is often challenging at short notice.
+For an episode in 1993, nobody could find a suitable replacement for Roy Hattersley (then an MP, having recently stepped down as Deputy Leader of the Labour Party) after he pulled out at the last minute; he had cancelled on two prior occasions.
+He was replaced by a tub of lard; the programme's host compared Hattersley to the tub of lard, claiming that "they possessed the same qualities and were liable to give similar performances".

-Accounts vary as to how much panellists are paid to appear on the show.
-Jacob Rees-Mogg’s Parliamentary register of interests showed him earning £1500 for a claimed four hours' work, while Nick Clegg was paid £15,000 to host an episode.
+In 2019, panellist Johnny Mercer stated Ian Hislop was paid £20,000 per episode.
+Guests are paid varying amounts to appear on the show.
+Jacob Rees-Mogg's Parliamentary register of interests showed him earning £1,500 for a claimed four hours' work, while Nick Clegg was paid £15,000 to host an episode.

+Theme tune

+The show's theme tune was composed by session musician and radio DJ, Big George "on a train on the way to the recording studio" and was recorded in ten minutes.
+It replaced at short notice one written for initial planned host, John Lloyd.